centau/ecr/docs/api/Registry.md

     The listener is called with the entity.

     ::: warning
-    Components cannot be added or removed within a listener.
+    The registry cannot be modified within a listener.
     :::

 --------------------------------------------------------------------------------